Hexfalc/SATFS-OST-PORT-S3AIR/README.md

 ### -Full List of the tracks replaced-

--Title Screen /n
+-Title Screen

--Data Select = Menu Theme (plays only in data select through) -Special Stage
+-Data Select = Menu Theme (plays only in data select through)

+-Special Stage

 -Competiton = Gallery Theme

--Ending Theme (For Hi it includes both the bad and true ones) -Credits Theme
+-Ending Theme (For Hi it includes both the bad and true ones)

+-Credits Theme

--Jingles (replaces most of them, extra life is replaced with the unlock sound, not like the original where the unused life monitor would just play the ring sound)
+-Jingles (replaces most of them, extra life is replaced with the unlock sound, unlike the original where the unused life monitor would just play the ring sound)

--Knuckles Boss theme in HPZ = Miniboss Theme (originally I replaced the whole knuckles theme) -Miniboss
+-Knuckles Boss theme in HPZ = Miniboss Theme (originally I replaced the whole knuckles theme)

+-Miniboss

 -AIZ = Sapphire Shights

 -AIZ Major Boss = Sapphire Shights Act 2 Boss

 -HCZ = Bubble Blossom